Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 “GPR126 has distinct, domain-dependent functions in Schwann cell development mediated by interaction with laminin-211”

-Matheus Victor, grad student in the lab of Andrew Yoo
+Matheus Victor, graduate student in the lab of Andrew Yoo

 “Modeling Huntington’s Disease with striatal medium spiny neurons directly converted from patient fibroblasts”